Code-Institute-Submissions/CE-MS2/README.md

   ###  Features Left to Implement

-  * __High Scores__ - A page that displays a longer list of high scores from each respective game.
+  * __High Scores__ - A page that displays a list of high scores from each respective game.

  ## Technologies Used